 Another option with refinancing is to transfer your student loan responsibility to your child.
 Perhaps they have graduated from college, have a good paying job and have established credit.

 Single parents can help pay for their child’s college education because there are several options available.
-While it’s always better to plan ahead with options like 529 plans, parents have options no matter what circumstances they find themselves in.
+While it’s always better to plan ahead with options like 529 plans and scholarships, parents have options no matter what circumstances they find themselves in.
+If you need additional financial support, check out Medicaid, WIC, temporary assistance, and health insurance subsidies.

 Have you considered any of these options to help pay for your child’s college?
 If so, which one would work best for your situation?